Feast of Saints Peter and Paul

 Accepting Jesus means allowing Him to be boss, allowing Him to call the shots and direct my steps.
 Picking up the cross and following Him (Matthew 16:24-25) means accepting the Father’s will, even where it “crosses” my will, even when it leads to suffering.
 This is the meaning of Jesus’ words to Peter “as a young man you fastened your belt and went about as you pleased, but when you are older, you will stretch out your hands and another will tie you fast and carry you off against your will” (John 21:18)

 When Jesus had finished saying this, he looked at Peter and said “Follow me.”
-A few years ago he said much the same thing to the current successor of Peter, Pope Benedict XVI.
+A few years ago he said much the same thing to a successor of Peter, Pope Emeritus Benedict XVI.
 Those pundits who spoke of his maneuvering to build support for his “candidacy” before and during the conclave made me laugh.
 Cardinal Josef Ratzinger had tried to retire twice before the death of John Paul II!
 Both times the Pope refused to accept his resignation.
 When during the conclave he saw momentum began building for his election, he cried out to God begging to be spared.
 The room where the newly elected Pope first dons the Papal vestments is called the “Room of tears” for a reason.

 As we celebrate the Solemnity of Sts.
 Peter and Paul, let us recall that before these saints were shepherds and apostles, they were sheep and disciples.
 God was able to do great things in them and through them because they made a decision to surrender control of their lives and destiny to the Son of Man who is also the Son of God.